smarty/gunit/README.md

 func (self *ExampleFixture) SetupStuff() {
 	// This optional method will be executed before each "Test"
-	// method becuase it starts with "Setup".
+	// method (because it starts with "Setup").
 }
 func (self *ExampleFixture) TeardownStuff() {
 	// This optional method will be executed after each "Test"